Help us improve your experience.

 For the Claim Switch workflow, the Manage configuration with Mist option is available on the Claim Switches and Activate Subscription page.
 For more information about the Claim Switch workflow, see Onboard Switches to Mist Cloud.

-4. Power off the member to be replaced.
-Or, remove the Virtual Chassis port (VCP) cables from this member.
+3. When the backup becomes the new primary, power off the original primary member (the member to be replaced).
+Or remove the Virtual Chassis port (VCP) cables from this member.

-7. Wait for the switch details page (the Virtual Chassis page) to display the member switch to be replaced as offline, as shown below:
+6. Wait for the switch details page to display the member switch to be replaced as offline, as shown below:

-11. Renumber the new switch by dragging and dropping it into the appropriate slot.
-Remember to edit the MAC address of the backup switch if you are replacing the backup switch.
+10. Renumber the new switch by dragging and dropping it into the appropriate slot.

 12. Click Update.